tamurov1/War_Game-Project/README.md

-# Uno-Project
+# War-Project
 Repository for the class project.
-Card game - Uno
+Card game - War